Types of Mortgages Explained & How to Choose the Right One

 This allows you to keep your original property as an investment, with the aim of earning rental income and benefiting from any increase in property value.

-Let to Buy is also a popular option with couples wanting to move in together, but each have their own property.
+Let to Buy can be a popular option with couples wanting to move in together, but each have their own property.
 In this case, you could both move into one of the properties and rent the other one out using a Let to Buy mortgage.

 Not sure whether to sell up or rent out?
 Read our guide on when letting a property makes sense